-We manage and operate five manufacturing facilities located throughout the United States.
-These facilities are located and produce the following product lines: Celestial Seasonings(R), in Boulder, Colorado, produces specialty teas, Terra Chips(R), in Brooklyn, New York, produces vegetable chips; Arrowhead Mills(R), in Hereford, Texas, produces hot and cold cereals, baked goods and meal cups; Deboles(R) pasta, in Shreveport, Louisiana, produces organic pasta; and Health Valley(R) in Irwindale, California, produces hot and cold cereals, baked goods, granola, granola bars, dry soups and other products under the Health Valley(R), Breadshop(R) and Casbah(R) labels.
-Outside the United States, we have one manufacturing facility in The Netherlands (that we acquired in January 2001) that produces snack foods and one manufacturing facility in Vancouver, Canada (that we acquired in connection with our acquisition of Yves Veggie Cuisine, Inc.) that produces soy-based meat substitute products.

-The facilities in Brooklyn, New York and Irwindale, California are under operating leases through 2004.
-We own the manufacturing facilities in Boulder, Colorado, Hereford, Texas, Shreveport, Louisiana, The Netherlands and Vancouver, Canada.
-For the years ended June 30, 2001 and 2000, approximately 51% and 55%, respectively, of our revenue was derived from products manufactured at our then-owned manufacturing facilities.
+We own, manage and operate four manufacturing facilities located throughout the United States.
+These facilities are located and produce the following product lines: Celestial Seasonings(R), in Boulder, Colorado, produces specialty teas; Terra Chips(R), in Moonachie, New Jersey, produces vegetable chips; Arrowhead Mills(R), in Hereford, Texas, produces hot and cold cereals, baked goods and meal cups; and Deboles(R) pasta, in Shreveport, Louisiana, produces organic pasta.
+Outside the United States, we have one manufacturing facility in The Netherlands (that we acquired in January 2001 in connection with our acquisition of Fruit Chips B.V.) that produces snack foods, one manufacturing facility in Vancouver, Canada (that we acquired in June 2001 in connection with our acquisition of Yves Veggie Cuisine, Inc.) that produces soy-based meat substitute products and two manufacturing facilities in Belgium (that we acquired in December 2001 in connection with our acquisition of Lima SA) used for production and warehousing.
+For the years ended June 30, 2002, 2001 and 2000, approximately 54%, 51% and 55%, respectively, of our revenue was derived from products manufactured at our manufacturing facilities.

-An interruption in or the loss of operations at one or more of these facilities or failure to maintain our labor force at one or more of these facilities could delay or postpone production of our products, which could have a material adverse effect on our business, results of operations and financial condition until we could secure an alternate source of supply.
+An interruption in or the loss of operations at one or more of these facilities, or the failure to maintain our labor force at one or more of these facilities, could delay or postpone production of our products, which could have a material adverse effect on our business, results of operations and financial condition until we could secure an alternate source of supply.